utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Managing users and roles

-You can assign partner roles based on the functions users and partners require.
-You can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles at the team level.
-You can also [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles at the workspace level.
-To learn more about partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).
+You can assign Partner Workspace roles based on the functions team members and partners require.
+You can assign Partner Workspace roles at the [team level](/docs/administration/managing-your-team/managing-your-team/), [workspace level](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles), and collection level.
+To learn more about Partner Workspace roles, see [Partner Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-workspace-roles).

-All partners are assigned [Workspace Editor or Viewer](#workspace-roles) roles when invited to a Partner Workspace.

-To learn more about collaborating as a team member or partner, see [Collaborating in a Partner Workspace](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/#collaborating-in-a-partner-workspace).
+To learn more about collaborating as a team member or partner, see [Collaborating in a Partner Workspace](#collaborating-in-a-partner-workspace).

 <!-- You can assign partner roles based on the functions users and partners require.
 You can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles at the team level: